-Executive Stock Ownership
+Executive Stock Ownership Policy

 We believe our focus on pay for performance is sharpened by aligning closely the financial interests of our officers with those of shareowners.
-Accordingly, we have set the following minimum ownership guidelines for our NEOs.
-These guidelines must be met within five years after becoming an officer.
+Accordingly, our stock ownership policy sets the following minimum ownership requirements for our NEOs.
+Officers must meet these requirements within five years after becoming an officer and are expected to make progress at the rate of 20% of target each year.